What's it like to be a Project Manager?

 What can I earn as a Project Manager?

 - Consider completing a Certificate IV in Project Management Practice (BSB41515).
 This certificate will prepare you to work as a part of a project team.

-- If you’d like to gain further skills and pursue a higher qualification, consider completing a Diploma of Project Management or a Bachelor of Business (Management).
+- If you’d like to gain further skills and pursue a higher qualification, consider completing a Diploma of Project Management, a Bachelor of Business (Management) or Graduate Certificate of Project Management.
 Duration and entry requirements can vary depending on the provider.